Creator of The New School for Inspired Work

 In fact, I felt lost in a fog.

 For years I coasted along doing work I was pretty good at.
 Secretly, my heart longed for more.
 I wasn’t sure exactly what that more was, I just knew I was becoming increasingly dissatisfied with where I was.

 One day, I shared a story with a friend about how I had studied engineering at university and how much I enjoyed creating processes.
 “I miss that part of myself,” I told him.
 It caused me to pause.
 I wondered, if I were missing that part of myself, what other parts of myself were not being given the opportunity to show up in my work?
 This was an important question.
 It led to a treasure trove of many other questions.

 Up until that time, I had just gone along with society’s idea of work.
 I got up, I worked, I got paid, I enjoyed my life outside of work.
 (Kind of.)
 That was about the sum total of my relationship with work, but I became aware that there was much more to it than I was giving it credit.
 I decided to revisit my entire concept of work and explore the potentials it held.
 As I expanded what I knew was possible, my frustration only intensified as without a clear path forward, I continued to feel stuck where I was.

 Eventually, I came to understand what was causing me to be stalled in my search.
 I was looking in the wrong place for the answers.
 I had been looking out into the world of work to find out where I belonged.
 When all along, what I was actually seeking was within myself.
 It was not about finding work, it was about discovering who I was and choosing the contribution I wanted to make through my work.
 This shift from looking outside to within brought the clarity I so desired and opened up a path where I could move forward.

-Inspired work is when who you are and what you do are aligned.
+Inspired work is when what you do is aligned with who you are.